Systemic Sclerosis (Scleroderma)

 Telangiectasia (tiny red dots on skin)

 When small blood vessels are damaged, the body tries to make new ones.
-When this happens, people with SS may notice tiny little red dots on the skin.
+When this happens, people with systemic sclerosis may notice tiny little red dots on the skin.
 These are called telangiectasia and often appear on the palms of the hands, fingers and around the mouth.

 Fatigue is a common complaint in people with systemic sclerosis because the body’s immune system is “turned on” similar to when it’s fighting a virus like the flu.